freecodeclan/python-AbdulBariSir/OOP's/notes.md

     The term self is the reference to the current object.
 When we use the term self in Python class methods, it's like saying "this object" or "the object itself."

+**Class Variable -** A class variable is a variable that is shared by all instances of a class.
+It is declared outside of any method in the class definition.
+Class variables are also known as static variables.

+    class Rectangle:

+    count = 0       # Class Variable

+    def __init__(self, length, breadth):
+        self.length = length
+        self.breadth = breadth

+        Rectangle.count += 1    # Accessing Class Variable

+    @classmethod
+    def count_Rectangle(cls):
+        print(cls.count)

+**Class Method -** A class method is a method that is associated with a class, rather than with any particular instance of the class.
+Class methods are also known as static methods.